jadTalbert/ansible-install-couchbase-server/README.md

 ## Contributing

+If you want to learn more about Git, take a look at the slide deck!

 If you're interested in contributing content, please issue a PR(Pull Request) and your changes will be reviewed and considered for merging.

 ## Explanation